 Log records are the core of the logging and recovery mechanisms.
 A log record describes a single change in a database.
 Thus, every change to a database has a log record or log records that help to describe that particular change.
 Although you do not need to understand log record details, to understand what is going on with logging and recovery, those details are extremely interesting. (more…)

-This article provides a comprehensive list of FREE tools for Microsoft SQL Server database developers and administrators!
+This article provides a comprehensive list of the best SQL Server FREE tools for database developers and administrators!
 You can download the following tools and use it in your commercial projects!

 Feel free to share the link with your colleagues and friends in Twitter, Facebook or any other way convenient for you! (more…)